2025 Syrian parliamentary election: Regional postponements

-The committee expressed a desire to hold elections throughout Syria, including areas under the control of the Syrian Democratic Forces, those being the Raqqa and Al-Hasakah governorates.
-In the event elections in those regions are not feasible, the committee said it may work with local dignitaries and notables to ensure participation through indirect methods.
+The Higher Committee for the Elections of the People's Assembly had expressed a desire to hold elections throughout Syria, including areas under the control of the Kurdish-led Democratic Autonomous Administration of North and East Syria (DAANES), and specifically mentioned the governorates of Raqqa and Al-Hasakah.
+In the event elections in the regions were not feasible, the committee stated it would look at working with locals to ensure participation through indirect methods.

-On 23 August the Syrian transitional government announced that elections would not be held in the Druze-controlled governorate of Suwayda and areas under the control of the Kurdish-led Democratic Autonomous Administration of North and East Syria (DAANES), namely Al-Hasakah and Raqqa.
-The Higher Committee for People's Assembly Elections said the ballot would be delayed in all three until a "safe environment" was in place according to SANA state news agency.
+On 23 August, the Syrian transitional government announced that elections would not be held in the Druze-controlled governorate of Suwayda and the areas of Al-Hasakah and Raqqa.
+The Higher Committee for People's Assembly Elections said the ballot was delayed in all three areas until a "safe environment" was in place, according to SANA state news agency.

-In response, the DAANES affirmed that the planned elections are not democratic and "do not in any way reflect the will of the Syrian people".
+In response, the DAANES affirmed that the planned elections were not democratic and "do not in any way reflect the will of the Syrian people".
 It criticised the characterisation of areas under DAANES control as "unsafe" and argued that it would "justify the policy of denial" against more than five million Syrians.
 It called on organisations like the United Nations not to recognise these elections.

-However, the committee later decided to hold elections in some areas of Raqqa and Hasakah governorates.
+However, the election committee later decided to hold elections in some areas of Raqqa and Hasakah governorates.
 The members of their sub-committees took the legal oath on 22 September.
-Elections were planned to be held in the Ma'adan, Tell Abyad (Gire Spri) and Ras al-Ayn (Sari Kani) districts, which are under the control of the Syrian transitional government and the Syrian National Army factions.
-But the election of these areas and two members from the Ayn al-Arab District in Aleppo Governorate was also delayed.
-The preliminary list of electoral college members in Tal Abyad and Ras Al-Ain were issued on 12 October for appeals.
+Elections were planned to be held in the Ma'adan, Tell Abyad, (Gire Spri) and Ras al-Ayn (Sari Kani) districts, which are under the control of the Syrian transitional government and the Syrian National Army factions.
+But the election of these areas and two members from the Ayn al-Arab District in Aleppo Governorate were also delayed.
+The preliminary list of electoral college members in Tal Abyad and Ras Al-Ayn were issued on 12 October for appeals.

+On 17 February 2026, the Higher Committee issued its decision on the composition of the Raqqa and Tabqa subcommittees, with the receipt of applications for membership of the electoral colleges beginning on 23 February for Raqqa District and Tabqa District constituencies, with committee spokesperson Nawar Najma stating that, once the election preparation in Raqqa had been completed, preparations would move to the remaining constituencies that did not have elections so that Parliament could eventually convene.
+The elections for Raqqa and Tabqa constituencies were expected to take place in the week of 16 March 2026, and polls opened on 17 March 2026, with 126 votes cast out of 150 voters in Raqqa, and 42 votes cast out of 50 voters in Tabqa.
+Plans to host elections in Hasakah are currently ongoing.
+On 18 April, the Higher Committee arrived in Hasakah to begin discussions with the governor of Hasakah to begin to form an electoral subcommittee.
+On 6 May, the Higher Committee formed a judicial panel for Hasakah, al-Malikiyah and Qamishli constituencies, as well as for Ayn al-Arab constituency.
+Subcommittee members were selected on 10 May 2026.